highwire/opensource-php-BetterDOMDocument/README.md

-A nice handy wrapper for PHP's built in DOMDocument.
-Provides a bunch of nice little shortcuts.
+BetterDOMDocyment is a handy PHP utility class for working with XML.
+It's a wrapper for PHP's built in DOMDocument that provides a bunch of nice little shortcuts.

 ```php
 <?php